|Sonic the Hedgehog 4 Episode I|

 iOS, Windows Phone 7, PC (Steam), Android, BlackBerry, BlackBerry PlayBook, Ouya, PlayStation Now

-Sonic the Hedgehog 4 Episode I is the first part of the episodic game Sonic the Hedgehog 4 originally released on October 7th, 11th, 12th, and 13th in the US regions, October 7th, 13th, and 15th in the EU region, and October 12, 13th in the JP region.
-A couple years later, Steam and Android ports were also released.
-Episode I was first announced on the GameSpot website on September 9th, 2009, the 10th anniversary of the Sega Dreamcast.
+Sonic the Hedgehog 4 Episode I (ソニック・ザ・ヘッジホッグ4 エピソードI) is the first part of the episodic game Sonic the Hedgehog 4.
+It was released in October 2010 as a digital download on Wii, PlayStation 3, Xbox 360 and iOS.
+Versions for Windows Phone 7, Steam and Android were also released over the following two years.
+Episode I was first announced on the GameSpot website on 9 September 2009, the 10th anniversary of the Sega Dreamcast.